 Repeat the idea, realizing that by doing so you invite forgiveness to replace your fears and invite love into your mind, which will reveal to you that you are God’s Son.

 Response to temptation: Whenever some appearance tempts you to give in to fear and doubt.

 Say, “Salvation is my only function here.
 God still is love, and this is not His will.”
 Realize that this special message “has the power to remove all forms of doubt and fear…remember that appearances cannot withstand the truth these mighty words contain” (10:1-2).

 Today we will just comment on a few ideas from this lesson.

 Unshaken does the Holy Spirit look on what you see: on sin and pain and death, on grief and separation and on loss.
-Yet does He know one thing must still be true: God is still Love, and this is not His Will.
+Yet does He know one thing must still be true: God still is love, and this is not His will.
 (5:4-5)

 We see sin and pain and death.
 We see grief and separation and loss.
 We think these things are real.
 What is worse, we believe them to be God’s Will.
 If we attribute this world and its creation to God, these things must be, by implication, God’s Will.
 He created them.
 If we believe He created the world we must believe that, even if the belief is not conscious.
 At the very least we believe He willingly created the potential for all this suffering and loss, and somehow planned for us to go through it all.